-Really, there should be no doubt which automaker holds the distinction as the most prolific hybrid marketer in the business.
+Really, there should be no doubt which automaker holds the distinction as the most prolific marketer of hybrids in the business.
 It’s Toyota, pure and simple.
 This company’s brilliant strategy for its Prius hybrid has evolved into a success story that other manufacturers can only envy.

 So the news that nearly two million Toyota and Lexus hybrid vehicles have been sold in the U.S., and five million worldwide, is not earth shattering.
 It’s expected.
 And the company is justifiably proud.